Fibonacci Extensions

 • Traders often use them in conjunction with other indicators to confirm support and resistance levels.

-How to Draw Fibonacci Extensions
+How to Draw and Interpret Fibonacci Extensions

 Real-World Example: Setting a Profit Target